Adrián Beltré: Playing style and reputation

-Beltré is known for the sense of playfulness and joy that he exhibited on the field.
+Beltré was known for the sense of playfulness and joy that he exhibited on the field.
 He had a routine with Rangers shortstop Elvis Andrus on pop flies where both men put their arms up to catch the ball.
 During a game against the Red Sox on June 26, 2016, Sandy León hit a foul ball which landed in the first row in the stands, just out of Beltré's reach.
 However, instead of returning immediately to the infield, he reached very close to the ball in a motion, pretending as if he were going to take it away from the fan who caught León's foul ball.
+As a hitter, Beltré also regularly pointed to the first base umpire to appeal a checked swing, a move usually only done by catchers.
+Beltré also had a joking relationship with Mariners pitcher Felix Hernández, which included Beltré getting ejected in 2010, when the two former teammates first faced each other, and Hernández hugging Beltré on the field in 2017, the day after Beltré's 3,000th major league hit.

-Beltré is also known for his dislike of anyone touching the top of his head.
+Beltré was also known for his dislike of anyone touching the top of his head.
 Before the game where he recorded his 3,000th hit, he let his teammates touch his head.
-Much to his dismay, the act has turned into a game, inducing repeat offenders such as his infield partner Andrus.
-Beltré also dislikes Gatorade showers.
+Much to his dismay, the act turned into a game, inducing repeat offenders, including Andrus.
+Beltré also disliked Gatorade showers.
 After a game in which he hit a grand slam that provided the decisive runs in a 5–2 win over the Athletics on August 15, 2016, he took a broom from the groundskeepers closet and began combing an area of infield dirt.
-Still, Rougned Odor trotted to Beltré carrying a bucket filled with Gatorade, and in his attempt to drench Beltré, missed him with the launch of the column of the liquid.
+Still, Rougned Odor trotted to Beltré carrying a full drink bucket but missed drenching Beltré when he threw the blue sports drink at his teammate.